Middlesex Canal Exhibits!

 Family Fun for Everyone: Join in games, crafts, and face painting or a hike on the accessible boardwalk trail to discover the variety of riverine habitats.
 10am–2pm

 Wildlife-Up Close and Personal: Join Mass Audubon’s Drumlin Farm naturalist for a family-friendly visit with native wildlife, including birds and reptiles that live along the banks of rivers and depend on a healthy habitat.
 10:30am–12:30pm

-Plein Air Painting: Art instructor Cecilia Sharma’s free watercolor workshop with demonstration and personal instruction.
+Plein Air Painting: Art instructor Sheila Noah’s free watercolor workshop with demonstration and personal instruction.
 Get inspired from nature by painting in plein air while learning to capture the illusion of light and depth in your landscape painting.
 There will be a demonstration of helpful techniques to discover basic shapes and forms in nature.
 If rain, will be held indoors with a gorgeous view of the Sudbury River.
 Register now and you will receive a list of suggested materials.
 10am–1pm

 Snakes of New England and the World: See a variety of local snakes close-up, and a few exotic ones too.
 Rick Roth, Director of the Cape Ann Vernal Pond Team, will bring some of his favorites and talk about their lives and habits.
 1pm

 Join us for a fun-filled day of hands-on activities at Great Meadows National Wildlife Refuge.
 Free food and water will be provided on a first-come, first-serve basis by the Friends of the Assabet River National Wildlife Refuge, or bring your own food and have a picnic.
 Rain or shine at the Refuge Headquarters.
-73 Weir Hill Rd.
+73 Weir Hill Road.
 For information call 978-443-4661.

 Conservation Area Scavenger Hunt